webpro-nl/knip/README.md

 #### Connected projects

 A good example of a large project setup is a monorepo, such as created with Nx.
 Let's take an example project configuration for an Nx project using Next.js, Jest and Storybook.
-This can also be a JavaScript file, which allows to add logic and/or comments:
+This configuration file can also be a JavaScript file, which allows to add logic and/or comments (e.g. `knip.js`):

 ```js
 const entryFiles = ['apps/**/pages/**/*.{js,ts,tsx}'];